 Although the font-size effect has been reported under several conditions, the underlying factors driving the effect remain unclear.
 Two theories have been proposed to account the font-size effect—the fluency account and the beliefs account.
 First, the fluency account states that larger words are more perceptually fluent than smaller words.
 Due to their greater perceptual fluency, participants process larger words more efficiently and/or effectively, leading to greater JOLs relative to smaller words.
 In a test of the fluency account, Undorf, Zimdahl, and Bernstein (2017) presented participants with images of objects, faces, and words which were initially too small to perceive and incrementally increased the size of the stimuli.
 Participants were asked to make a JOL once they could recognize the stimulus, with the recognition latency recorded.
 Overall, JOLs were found to be inversely related to the recognition latency, indicating that items judged as more memorable were processed more quickly.
 Similarly, Yang, Huang, and Shanks (2018) tested the fluency account by comparing the results of a continuous identification task (CID) to the results of lexical decision tasks.
 The CID task tested the relationship between perceptual fluency and JOLs by alternating between a word and a corresponding mask (e.g., switching between the word “ball” and “####”).
 The speed in which alternations occurred was gradually decreased over time such that the word was made visible on the screen for longer durations (e.g., 20 ms in the first cycle, 40 ms in the second cycle, etc.).
-The goal of this task was to slowly increase fluency by gradually making the word less obscure.
+The goal of the CID was to slowly increase fluency by gradually making the word less obscure.
 Like Undorf et al., JOLs were greater for words that could be identified faster (i.e., those with a higher perceptual fluency).

 Whereas the fluency account is based on the speed of processing items at study, the beliefs account posits that participants beliefs about an item’s memorability is the primary factor influencing JOLs.
-Regarding the font-size effect, participants assign higher JOLs to large items because they hold the belief that large pairs are easier to learn than small pairs.
+Regarding the font-size effect, participants may assign higher JOLs to large items because they hold the belief that large pairs are easier to learn than small pairs.
 To test the beliefs account, Mueller, Dunlosky, Tauber, and Rhodes (2014) had participants first complete a lexical decision task for a set of large versus small items.
 Unlike findings from Yang et al. (2018), latencies on the lexical-decision task did not differ as a function of font size, suggesting that the perceptually fluent large font did not facilitate latencies as predicted by a fluency account.
 Importantly, however, reported beliefs about the memorability of large versus small fonts and pre-study JOLs indicated that participants did indeed hold the belief that large-font items will be better remembered.

 In addition to font sizes, other perceptual manipulations have also been shown to affect JOLs.
 For example, Ball, Klein, and Brewer (2014) tested how bolding word pairs affected JOLs and subsequent memory relative to non-bolded pairs.
 Overall, bolded pairs received higher JOLs relative to non-bolded pairs.
 However, like the font-size effect, no differences in recall performance were detected between the two.
 Additionally, Besken (2016) had participants complete a memory task in which images were presented either intact images or with sections removed (i.e., fluent vs. disfluent) and had participants complete a JOL task at encoding.
-Overall, intact images received higher JOLs relative to incomplete images, indicating that other fluency manipulations beyond font size can appear to affect JOLs.
+Overall, intact images received higher JOLs relative to incomplete images, indicating that other fluency manipulations beyond font size can affect JOLs.